Nacho Picasso: Career

 In 2011, Nacho Picasso released For the Glory.
 In January 2012, he released Lord of the Fly, which was followed by Exalted in June that year.
 For the Glory, Lord of the Fly, and Exalted were produced by Blue Sky Black Death.
 In November 2012, he released Black Narcissus.

 In June 2013, Nacho Picasso released a collaborative album with rapper Avatar Darko, titled Vampsterdam.
 In October 2013, he released the album High & Mighty, which included production from Jake One, Cardiak, and Vitamin D, among others.
 It was led by the street single "Crime Waves", produced by Swiff-D.

-In January 2014, Nacho Picasso released a 7-track project titled Trances with Wolves, which featured guest appeacences by Avatar Darko and Gifted Gab and included production from Jake One and Raised by Wolves, among others.
+In January 2014, Nacho Picasso released a 7-track project titled Trances with Wolves, which featured guest appearances by Avatar Darko and Gifted Gab and included production from Jake One and Raised by Wolves, among others.
 In April 2014, he released a single titled "David Blowie" produced by Raised by Wolves, which samples David Bowie's "Within You", a song from the soundtrack for Labyrinth.

 In January 2015, Nacho Picasso's fourth collaborative album with Blue Sky Black Death, titled Stoned & Dethroned, was released on Surf School Recordings.
 In May that year, he released The Witchtape, a collaborative EP with 88 Ultra.

 In 2018, he released an EP, Role Model, which included production from Harry Fraud and a guest appearance from Riff Raff.
 In 2019, he released Nachferatu.
+In 2024 and 2025, he released Jesse's Revenge and Séance Musique, both with former Blue Sky Black Death member Televangel.